ionic-team/stencil-site/src/docs/output-targets/dist.md

   - jthoms1
 ---

-# Distribution Output Target: `dist`
+# Distribution Output Target

 The `dist` type is to generate the component(s) as a reusable library that can be self-lazy loading, such as [Ionic](https://www.npmjs.com/package/@ionic/core).
 When creating a distribution, the project's `package.json` will also have to be updated.
-Don't worry, helper messages when compiling will state which package.json properties will need to be updated.
+However, the generated bundle is threeshakable, ensuring that only imported components will end up in the build.

-### How is this different than `dist-custom-elements-bundle` output target?
+### How is this different than "dist-custom-elements-bundle" output target?

 To start, Stencil was designed to lazy-load itself only when the component was actually used on a page.
 There are many benefits to this approach, such as simply adding a script tag to any page and the entire library is available for use, yet only the components actually used are downloaded.
 For example, [`@ionic/core`](https://www.npmjs.com/package/@ionic/core) comes with over 100 components, but a one webpage may only need `ion-toggle`.
 Instead of requesting the entire component library, or generating a custom bundle for just `ion-toggle`, the `dist` output target is able to generate a tiny entry build ready to load any of its components on-demand.